 Donor Experience Survey

-Public Burden Statement: An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control number for this project is 0915-0212.
-Public reporting burden for this collection of information is estimated to average 8.5 minutes per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to HRSA Reports Clearance Officer, 5600 Fishers Lane, Room 10-33, Rockville, Maryland, 20857.

 Be The Match is conducting a survey to better understand your donation experience – specifically the few days prior to your donation, your donation day, and early recovery.
 The survey takes 5 to 10 minutes to complete.
 Thank you for sharing your feedback and helping us improve.